jonchurch/actions-playground/.github/ISSUE_TEMPLATE/2bug_report.md

 <!-- Describe how to reproduce the issue.
 Please provide a minimal standalone reproduction,
 ideally a link to a repository or demo if possible, where the bug can be observed.
-Reproduction is essential to confirming a fixing a bug, and working with us to reproduce it helps tremendously! -->
+Reproduction is essential to confirming and fixing a bug, and working with us to reproduce it helps tremendously! -->

 ### Additional context